 Day 5 – One last kayak or snorkel this morning before our motorboat charter transports us back to the mainland.
 The independent kayaking portion of your trip begins!

 Day 5 to 9 – Self-guided exploration of the Southern Barrier Reef.
 End your trip by paddling back to Dangriga or with a pre-arranged return motorboat charter.

 As an experienced outdoorsman from Canada I have a strong bond with nature and wished to learn that same respect for Belize in general and the reefs in particular.
 I did, thanks to your team..take only photos, leave only footprints.

 They certainly did show care and concern above and beyond.
 They all took immense, but humble pride in demonstrating the skills and attitudes necessary to respect nature at its finest.

 Larry Marchment - Glovers Getaway & Kayak Rental Combo

 Meals: Dinner is not included on this night

 You will need a Provision Day to prepare for your paddling adventure.
-Arrive in Dangriga and take a short cab ride to Pal’s Guesthouse.
+Arrive in Dangriga and take a short cab ride to your hotel for the night.
 Check into your room, before heading over to the Island Expeditions’ Operations Base.
 Our friendly staff will help you prepare for your self-guided trip.
 They will also offer pointers on shopping for dry goods, and provide you with a vegetable order list for your Wednesday boat run.

 Meals: Breakfast, Lunch, Dinner